 $ source "$HOME/.sdkman/bin/sdkman-init.sh"

-Lastly, run the following code snippet to ensure that installation
+Lastly, run the following snippet to confirm the installation's success:

 $ sdk version